 "We search for the key metabolic interactions between our genetics, lifestyle and environment that cause dementia.
 Greater understanding of these mechanisms will lead to new therapeutic targets and improve the treatment of dementia."
 Elaine Holmes

 Prof Elaine Holmes is a pioneer in the search for metabolic biomarkers of disease, using mathematical modelling and personalised medicine to find molecular ‘fingerprints’ in an individual.
-Obtaining her PhD in Analytical Chemistry from Birkbeck College, she went on to Imperial College London, becoming Head of Division of Computational and Systems Medicine in 2010.
-Elected Fellow of the Academy of Medical Sciences in 2018, she now works internationally, bringing her expertise in the role of the microbiome in neurodegenerative disease to the UK DRI at Imperial.
+Obtaining her PhD in Analytical Chemistry from Birkbeck College, she went on to Imperial College London, becoming Head of Division of Computational and Systems Medicine in 2010, and UK DRI at Imperial in 2018.
+In 2018, Prof Holmes was elected Fellow of the Academy of Medical Sciences in 2018.

 1. At a glance

 Gut instinct: How bacteria may be impacting our risk of developing dementia

 The research of Prof Elaine Holmes investigates the underlying physiological process of how and why certain people develop dementia.
 They look at how both genetics and lifestyle factors interact together to initiate the processes that lead to dementia.

 For example, a key area of research involves looking at the health of our gut and the diversity of bacteria that normally live there.
 Current estimates suggest that there are more bacterial cells in our gut than there are of our own cells in our entire body, and interactions with these microbes will influence our health across our lifetime.
 Gut bacteria can release chemicals that can provoke a response in the brain, and changes in gut bacteria diversity have been reported in individuals with dementia.
 Therefore, the group investigates these specific chemicals released by bacteria to see how they could affect the brain and if they alter processes that lead to dementia.